Yuktika089/Movie-Recommendation-Engine/README.md

 ### Salient Features
 * User registers through entering name.
 * User can make choice of which type of recommendation they want - Movie based or Genres based.
+* Since the IMDB score adjustment is provided for the recommendations, therefore inhabits the popularity-based filtering as well.
 * Recommendations are redirecting the user to its IMDB page, in order to give better user experience.
 * The user can adjust the number of recommendations and the IMDB scores, to get optimum suggestions.